Managing inventory can be a huge headache for the businessman, regardless of what type of business you do and when you started.

 With EOQ, you can minimize your related cost.
 Using this formula can help in identifying the product quantity that will be enough to order

 It can be used for delivery and storing the inventory purpose too.

 Backordering is another technique that you can consider choosing.

 However, it needs your extra attention and discipline because you are taking money on a guarantee that the products will be delivered to the customers.

 The practice involves selling a product without having inventory.
-The core component that you get here is to manage the expectation of your customers and make sure you are offering accurate delivery.
+The core component you get here is to manage your customers’ expectations and ensure you are offering accurate delivery.

-ABC analysis is a technique for inventory categorization that split the subject into three different categories.
+ABC analysis is a technique for inventory categorization that splits the subject into three different categories.

 With these three different categories, it becomes easier to understand the heavy impact on the overall inventory cost.